ktemkin/gnuradio-for-mac-without-macports/README.md

 Note, we have not transformed <a href="https://github.com/gnuradio/gr-logo/blob/master/gnuradio_logo_icon-square.svg">gnuradio_logo_icon-square.svg</a> when building <a href="https://github.com/cfriedt/gnuradio-for-mac-without-macports/blob/master/gnuradio.icns">gnuradio.icns</a>.
 It is identical to the original graphic in every way, sampled at various resolutions.
 See <a href="http://applehelpwriter.com/2012/12/16/make-your-own-icns-icons-for-free/">here</a> for the #exactsteps followed.
 Also note that <a href="https://github.com/cfriedt/gnuradio-for-mac-without-macports/issues/8">Issue #8</a> exists to simplify that process.
 </small>
 </div>

+## Request for New Maintainership

+Hey guys - apologies, but Apple seems to have abandoned me on the last few OS updates.
+Can't seem to get my macOS running well on my aging MacbookPro8,2, although the hardware is fine and Ubuntu doesn't seem to mind.
+Likely going to go 100% Linux again.
+As such, it's getting a bit difficult for me to maintain this project.
+If anyone would like to take over maintainership, please message me!